Skip to navigation Skip to main content Skip to footer

 Create improved places and reduce environmental impact by enhancing the local environment, and acting responsibly to reduce the impact on the environment

-Our Social Value Framework considers people at all stages; starting well, living well and aging well.
+Our Social Value framework considers people at all stages; starting well, living well and aging well.
 It details specific ways in which Plus Dane alone and in partnership, will deliver tangible outcomes against these priorities.

 The table below outlines internal measures; things that Plus Dane staff do to achieve social value, and external measures that our partners and suppliers can use to demonstrate to us how they are achieving social value through our investment.
 Our contractors will have access to a guide to confirm Plus Dane’s approach to social value and how to use this framework.